gryphonshafer/Config-App/README.md

 ## Injection via configuration file setting

-You can also inject relative library paths by using the "libs" keyword in the base of the configuration, similar to "include".
-The "libs" keyword expects an arrayref of relative paths.
+You can also inject a relative library path or set of paths by using the "libs" keyword in the configuration file.
+The "libs" keyword should have either an arrayref of relative paths or a string of a single relative path, relative to the project's root directory.

 # DIRECT DEPENDENCIES